Age- and strain-related aberrant Ca2+release is associated with sudden cardiac death in the ACTC E99K mouse model of hypertrophic cardiomyopathy.

-Patients with hypertrophic cardiomyopathy (HCM), particularly young adults, can die from arrhythmia but the mechanism underlying abnormal rhythm formation remains unknown.
-C57Bl6 x CBA/Ca mice carrying a cardiac actin ( ACTC) E99K (Glu99Lys) mutation reproduce many aspects of human HCM including increased myofilament Ca2+sensitivity and sudden death in a proportion (up to 40%) of young (28-40 day old) animals.
-We studied the hearts of transgenic (TG - ACTC E99K) mice and their non-transgenic (NTG) littermates when they were in their vulnerable period (28-40 days old) and when they were adult (8-12 weeks old).
+Patients with hypertrophic cardiomyopathy, particularly young adults, can die from arrhythmia, but the mechanism underlying abnormal rhythm formation remains unknown.
+C57Bl6 × CBA/Ca mice carrying a cardiac actin ( ACTC) E99K (Glu99Lys) mutation reproduce many aspects of human hypertrophic cardiomyopathy, including increased myofilament Ca2+sensitivity and sudden death in a proportion (up to 40%) of young (28-40 day old) animals.
+We studied the hearts of transgenic (TG; ACTC E99K) mice and their non-TG (NTG) littermates when they were in their vulnerable period (28-40 days old) and when they were adult (8-12 wk old).
 Ventricular myocytes were isolated from the hearts of TG and NTG mice at these two time points.
 We also examined the hearts of mice that died suddenly (SCD).
-SCD animals had approximately four times more collagen compared with age-matched NTG mice yet myocyte cell size was normal.
+SCD animals had approximately four times more collagen compared with age-matched NTG mice, yet myocyte cell size was normal.
 Young TG mice had double the collagen content of NTG mice.
 Contraction and Ca2+transients were greater in cells from young TG mice compared with their NTG littermates but not in cells from adult mice (TG or NTG).
-Cells from young TG mice had greater propensity for Ca2+waves than NTG littermates and, despite similar SR Ca2+content, a proportion of these cells had larger Ca2+spark mass.
-We found that the probability of SCD in young TG mice is increased when the mutation is expressed in animals with a CBA/Ca background and almost eliminated in mice bred on a C57Bl6 background.
+Cells from young TG mice had a greater propensity for Ca2+waves than NTG littermates, and, despite similar sarcoplasmic reticulum Ca2+content, a proportion of these cells had larger Ca2+spark mass.
+We found that the probability of SCD in young TG mice was increased when the mutation was expressed in animals with a CBA/Ca2+background and almost eliminated in mice bred on a C57Bl6 background.
 The latter TG mice had normal cellular Ca2+homeostasis.
 NEW & NOTEWORTHY Mice with the actin Glu99Lys hypertrophic cardiomyopathy mutation ( ACTC E99K) are prone to sudden cardiac death around 40 days, associated with increased Ca2+transients, spark mass, and fibrosis.
 However, adult survivors have normal Ca2+transients and spark density accompanied by hypertrophy.
 Penetrance of the sudden cardiac death phenotype depends on the genetic background of the mouse.
 Listen to this article's corresponding podcast at http://ajpheart.podbean.com/e/calcium-regulation-in-e99k-mouse-heart/ .